 But, if your 16-year-old daughter wants to start classes for the first time, it’s important to talk about expectations.
 She probably won’t compete and may struggle with some of the most complicated movements.
 But, none of this is a reason not to start classes.
 Everyone can get something out of a gymnastics class!

-How old were you or your child when they started gymnastics?
-What do you think it was a good decision?
+How old were you or your child when they started gymnastics and do you think it was a good decision?
 Let us know in the comment!